clinical-genomics-uppsala/NIPTViewer/docs/server_configuration.md

-NIPTViewer is developed using django and most changes to the server can be made by modifying [niptviewer/settings.py](https://github.com/clinical-genomics-uppsala/NIPTViewer/blob/dev/niptviewer/niptviewer/settings.py), for more information please visist [django homepage](https://docs.djangoproject.com/en/3.2/ref/settings/).
+NIPTviewer has been developed using django and most changes to the server can be made by modifying [niptviewer/settings.py](https://github.com/clinical-genomics-uppsala/NIPTviewer/blob/dev/niptviewer/niptviewer/settings.py), for more information please visist [django homepage](https://docs.djangoproject.com/en/3.2/ref/settings/).

-Some of NIPTViewer settings that can and should modified before running NIPTViewer in ant kind of production environment, by simply setting environment variables.
+Some of NIPTviewer settings that can and **should** be modified before running NIPTviewer in any kind of production environment.
+This can be accomplished by simply setting environment variables.

 # ENV config

 ## SECRET_KEY
-`SECRET_KEY`: key is used to provide cryptographic signing.
+`SECRET_KEY` key is used to provide cryptographic signing.
 This key is mostly used to sign session cookies.

 ## Time selection
 Default time span can be set for the different parts of NIPTviewer

 ### Web page
-`DEFAULT_TIME_SELECTION`: number of month from today that should be shown, default 9999 -> show all data
+`DEFAULT_TIME_SELECTION` number of month from today that should be shown, default 9999 (show all data)

 ### Sample Report
-`DEFAULT_TIME_SELECTION_SAMPLE_REPORT`: number of month from today that should be shown in pdf report, default 24
+`DEFAULT_TIME_SELECTION_SAMPLE_REPORT` number of month from today that should be shown in pdf report, default 24

 ### QC Report
-`DEFAULT_TIME_SELECTION_QC_REPORT`: number of month from today that should be shown in pdf report, default 12
+`DEFAULT_TIME_SELECTION_QC_REPORT` number of month from today that should be shown in pdf report, default 12

 ## Database

-Default setting file currenlty support 3 types of databases, sqlite3, postgres and mssql
+The default setting file currenlty support 3 types of databases, sqlite3, postgres and mssql

 Settable variables are: